RotherOSS/otobo-docker/README.md

 * Container otobo_redis_1

-Run Redis as the caching service.
+Run Redis as caching service.

 * Optional container otobo_nginx_1

-Run nginx as a reverse proxy for providing HTTPS support.
+Run nginx as reverse proxy for providing HTTPS support.

 ## Overview over the Docker volumes

-Volumes are created on the host in order to allow for persistent dats.
+Volumes are created on the host for persistent data.
 These allow starting and stopping the services without losing data.
-Keep in mind that containers are ephemeral and only the data in the volumes is for keeps.
+Keep in mind that containers are temporary and only data in the volumes is permanent.

 * **otobo_opt_otobo** containing `/opt/otobo` on the container `web` and `cron`.
 * **otobo_mariadb_data** containing `/var/lib/mysql` on the container `db`.